joshua-bone/Unity/000_SimpleInfiniteTerrain/README.md

 1. Create an empty GameObject (Cmd-Shift-N), name it “Landscape", and attach the “InfiniteTerrainGenerator.cs” script.

 2. Create a new Plane from the GameObject -> 3D Object menu, name it “SmartPlane”, and attach the “GenerateTerrain.cs” script.
+Drag it out of the scene and into the Assets folder as a prefab.

 3. Go to Assets -> Import Package -> Characters.
 Deselect the ThirdPersonCharacter and RollerBall options.
 Import the FPSCharacter and drag the FPSController prefab into the scene.

-4. Edit the camera within the FPS Character to increase the Far clipping plane (maybe 2000 - 5000).
+4. Open the Landscape in Inspector.
+Drag the FPSController to the "Player" slot and the SmartPlane prefab to the "Plane" slot.

 5. Set the public variables on Landscape to your preferred values (suggested: SCALE = 5, RADIUS = 10, PLANE_SIZE_IN_QUADS = 20).